Exterior insulation finishing system: Composition & types of EIFS

-PM EIFS use extruded polystyrene insulation (XEPS), and a thick, cementitious base coat applied over mechanically attached glass fiber reinforcing mesh.
+PM EIFS use extruded polystyrene insulation (XEPS) adhered to the wall substrate.
+Fiberglass reinforcing mesh is mechanically attached to the exterior face of the XEPS and covered with a thick, cementitious base coat and a finish coats as desired.
 The system has joints similar to traditional stucco.
 PM EIFS have evolved to include different insulation materials and base coats.

 The most common type of EIFS used today is the system that includes a drainage cavity, which allows any and all moisture to exit the wall.
 EIFS with drainage typically consists of the following components: